Qulacs-Osaka/python-project-template/CONTRIBUTING_en.md

 make test
 ```

-If you have format or lint error, fix with this command.
+If you have format or lint error, you can use this command to try fixing it automatically.
 ```
 make format
 ```